nopnop2002/Raspberry-ssd1306/README.md

 # Raspberry-ssd1306
 ssd1306 Command Line Tool for RaspberryPi.
-It also works with OrangePi / NanoPi.
+This may works with other boards like OrangePi/NanoPi.

 You can operate from command line.
 You can choose Hardware-SPI/Software-SPI/I2C Interface.